-Your vessel will be ready to board between 12:00 & 14:00.
-When you are onboard we will demonstrate how the interior works eg. daily engine checks, use of cooker, etc and do a boat handling demonstration.
-There is quite a lot to take in on your first day and everything that we explain on the demonstration is also detailed in a handbook that we will give you when you check in at the reception.
-If you are already experienced then you will simply need to demonstrate your competence to us.
+When you check in for your boat collection we will fit your life jackets and, depending on the situation at the time, we may be required to check the temperature of all crew members.
+Your instuctor will then take you to your boat and demonstrate how the interior works eg. daily engine checks, use of cooker, etc and do a boat handling demonstration.
+There is quite a lot to take in on your first day and everything that we explain on the demonstration is also detailed in a handbook that we will supply to you in advance so we do recommend reading up on it before you arrive.
+If you are already experienced with boats then you will simply need to demonstrate your competence to us.

-Once all the demonstrations and paperwork have been completed, you will depart, usually between 14:00 & 15:00 hrs, travelling through the first swing bridge at Tomnahurich and on towards Dochgarroch Lock.
-This canal section takes about 1 hour to cruise so you will usually arrive between 15:00 & 16:00 hrs.
-It's here that we will leave you, therefore if you have any queires or are unsure about anything, please ask.
-When you're out on your holiday, you do have access to a 24 hour service number which is always manned by a member of our team, so if you have any queries regarding the weather, cruising area or any problems with the boat, you will always manage to contact us.
+Once all the demonstrations and paperwork have been completed, you will depart, travelling through the first swing bridge at Tomnahurich and on towards Dochgarroch Lock.
+This canal section takes about 1 hour to cruise.
+When you're out on your holiday, you do have access to a 24 hour service number which is always manned by a member of our team, so if you have any queries regarding the weather, cruising area or your vessel, you will always manage to contact us.

 Most of the time however it is possible to make it onto Drumnadrochit for your first evening, this is about 1.5 hours cruise from Dochgarroch.
-During the lighter summer months, and subject to suitable weather conditions, it is possible to get to Fort Augustus on the first evening.
-However this can be quite a lot of cruising to do on your first day so we recommend Drumnadrochit as your first overnight stop.
+(During the lighter summer months, and subject to suitable weather conditions, it is possible to get to Fort Augustus on the first evening).

 It takes about 2 hours to cruise from Drumnadrochit to Fort Augustus.
 This lovely village is a great stop along the way with things to see, shops and eating establishments to visit.
-Most 3-night short break cruises tend to go as far as Fort Augustus and start from here the return trip back to Inverness.
-Those proceeding further will have to negotiate the flight of 5 locks, this usually takes about 1 hour.
-The Lock Keepers at Fort Augustus are very friendly, helpful and will always be happy to assist if you have any queries.
+3-night short break cruises tend to go as far as Fort Augustus and start from there the return trip back to Inverness.
+Those proceeding further will have to negotiate the flight of 5 locks, which usually takes about 1.5 hrs (it can be several hours including waiting time).
+The friendly lock keepers are happy to assist you with any queries.
 You have Scottish Canals Waterways toilets and showers at both the bottom and top of the lock flight, the lower one also has a laundry facility.

 Departing Fort Augustus travelling south west, you first reach Kytra Lock.
 This is a lovely, quiet spot for a barbeque.
 There is beautiful wildlife in this very remote spot, so you may catch a glimpse of a pine marten or red squirrel here.

 After passing through Laggan Bridge, you'll pass through the beautiful tree lined Laggan Avenue, then travel on towards Laggan Locks.
-There are toilet and shower faclities here.
+There are toilet and shower facilities here.
 After passing through the lock you'll reach Loch Lochy, this beautiful part of the canal system is dominated by Ben Tee.
-Loch Lochy takes about 2 hours to cruise and takes you to Gairlochy Lock.
-There are currently no stopping points on Loch Lochy - next stop is Gairlochy Locks.
+It takes about 2 hours to cruise to the southern end, where you reach Gairlochy Locks.
+There are currently no stopping points on Loch Lochy, so next stop after Laggan Locks is Gairlochy Locks.

-The final canal section takes an hour to cruise and you’ll pass through the very quaint Moy Bridge.
-Here, the local farmer and his flock of sheep are the only patrons.
+The final canal section takes 1 hr to cruise and you’ll pass through the quaint Moy Bridge, where the local farmer and his livestock are the only patrons.
 Arrival at Banavie brings you to the end of the cruising area.
-Here you can watch the sea going boats transit through the flight of 8 locks at Neptunes Staircase.
-You'll find toilet and shower facilities and water and shore power here.
+Here you can watch the sea going boats transit through the flight of 8 locks at Neptune's Staircase.
+Here you’ll find Scottish Canals moorings and facilities.
 Banavie is just a couple of miles from the town of Fort William.

 Days 4 - 6